Trump lawyers in court for sealed hearing in Mar-a-Lago case

 WASHINGTON (AP) — Lawyers for Donald Trump were in court Friday for sealed arguments as part of the ongoing investigation into the presence of classified information at the former president’s Florida estate.

 The proceedings were taking place before U.S. District Judge Beryl Howell, the chief judge of the federal court in the District of Columbia.
-Defense lawyers were seen entering the courtroom around 2 p.m. and were still inside more than an hour later.
+Defense lawyers were seen entering the courtroom around 2 p.m. and left more than an hour later without addressing reporters.

-A lawyer for The Associated Press and other news organizations had submitted a letter earlier Friday requesting media access to the hearing, but despite that, lawyers spoke behind closed doors.
+A lawyer for The Associated Press and other news organizations had submitted a letter earlier Friday requesting media access to the hearing, but despite that, it took place entirely behind closed doors.

+Court spokeswoman Lisa Klem said in a statement that the hearing concerned “an ongoing and sealed grand jury matter” that remains under seal.

 It was not immediately clear what the outcome of the proceedings were.
 The Washington Post, relying on anonymous sources, reported on Thursday that the Justice Department had earlier asked Howell to hold Trump’s office in contempt for failure to fully comply with a May subpoena that sought the return of classified documents in his possession.
 The department also wants the Trump team to appoint a custodian of records who could attest that all classified documents have been returned, according to the Post.

 Lawyers for Trump declined to comment ahead of the hearing.
-A Justice Department spokesman declined to comment also declined to comment on the matter.
+A Justice Department spokesman also did not return a phone message seeking comment Friday afternoon.

-The 100 or so documents the FBI took from Mar-a-Lago in August were on top of 37 bearing classification markings that Trump lawyers retrieved from the home during a June visit.
+The roughly 100 documents marked as classified that the FBI took from Mar-a-Lago in August were on top of 37 documents bearing classification markings that Trump lawyers retrieved from the home during a June visit.
 In addition, 15 boxes containing about 184 classified documents were recovered in January by the National Archives and Records Administration.

 The possibility that the Justice Department had not yet recovered all classified materials has existed for months.